hackathon412/NEAR-Exchange-Blockchain/README.md

 ## Marching Engine
 The smart contract implements a matching engine with NEAR's Rust smart contract language.
-It maintains two groups of orders, Bid(buy) and ask(sell) orders with rust BinaryHeap data structure for fast searching and inserting orders.The Matching Engine is generally responsible for determining if a set of two or more orders "match" and settle the orders.
+It maintains two groups of orders, bid(buy) and ask(sell) orders with rust BinaryHeap data structure for fast searching inserting and prioritizing orders.
+The Matching Engine is generally responsible for determining if a set of two or more orders "match" and settle the orders.

 ## Project Setup